WTX

 test suites.
 Due to official deprecation, prioritization is not supported and due to the lack of third-party support, server-push is also not supported.

-To use this functionality, it necessary to activate the http2
+To use this functionality, it is necessary to activate the http2

 feature.